Croydon/foreman-vm/readme.md

 It builds upon [Packer.io](https://www.packer.io) which you first have to manually install.

-Before you start, please note, that these scripts were written with a very specific use case, and they probably need changing in several places if they are used by someone else.
+Before you start, please note, that these scripts were written for a very specific use case, and they probably need changing in several places if they are used by someone else.
 This applies particular for values inside `variables.sh` and most parts of `init.sh`.

 After you have installed Packer.io and cloned this repository, you can execute